Passenger Rail Investment and Improvement Act of 2008: Legal actions

 In 2011, the Association of American Railroads filed a federal lawsuit seeking to invalidate the terms of Section 212 as unconstitutional.
 The AAR claimed that the law gave a private party the ability to regulate the conduct of another private party.
 In 2015, United States Supreme Court ruled that Amtrak was effectively a government entity and remanded the case back to the District Court.
 In 2016, the court voided the metrics published by Amtrak and the Federal Railroad Administration in May 2010.
 In 2017, the District Court ruled that the arbitration provision of the law was unconstitutional, but severed that provision from Section 212, allowing the remainder of the section to take effect.

-Amtrak filed suit against the Southeast Pennsylvania Transportation Authority to force an increase in rent of land adjacent to its tracks along the Northeast Corridor that SEPTA uses for SEPTA Regional Rail stations and parking lots.
+Amtrak filed suit against SEPTA to force an increase in rent of land adjacent to its tracks along the Northeast Corridor that SEPTA uses for SEPTA Regional Rail stations and parking lots.

 In 2016, Amtrak, citing Section 212, demanded that the Massachusetts Bay Transportation Authority pay $30 million for Amtrak’s costs in servicing the Attleboro Line, which is owned by MBTA.
 MBTA citing an existing agreement in which Amtrak was permitted to use the line for its trains and agreed to maintain the line at no cost.
 In a settlement, Amtrak and MBTA agreed to share costs along the Attleboro line and Amtrak would continue to allow the use South Station with cost sharing for use of the facility.